bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 This is a script, that will setup mac on virtualbox, the easy way!

 ### Credits
-Thanks to @Foxlet for fetch-macos.py
+Thanks to @Foxlet for fetch-macos.py and ESP.qcow2

 ### What is beeing added in the next version?
 * Linux support